IOWA CITY, Iowa (AP) Iowa could use a morale-boosting win on Saturday ahead of their toughest stretch of the season.

-Here are some of the key things to watch for as Iowa prepares to host its West rival:
+Here are some of the things to watch out for as Northwestern visits Iowa for the third time in four years: